 Khotokha Forest Management Unit is located in two Gewogs under Wangdue Phodrang Dzongkhag namely Ruebisa and Bjena Gewog.
-It lies between 90°15'5" to 90°32'20" East longitude and 27° 26'5" to 27°32'20" North latitude (Toposheet no. 78 E/15 and 78 I/13) and covers an area of 9,281.027 ha.
-It has an altitudinal range of 2,300m in the valleys to 3,800at the ridge tops.
+It lies between 90°15'5" to 90°32'20" East longitude and 27° 26'5" to 27°32'20" North latitude (Toposheet no. 78 E/15 and 78 I/13) and covers an area of 9033.874ha.
+It has an altitudinal range of 2,300m in the valleys to 3,800 at the ridge tops.

 Khotokha FMU is connected by a 19 km farm road from Tekizampa.
-With proper maintenance of farm road (which was initially constructed by NRDCL as forest road and later handed over to the Gewog administration) by the Gewog administration, the road is now pliable in dry seasons as well as during monsoons unlike in the past years when the road were only pliable during dry seasons.
+With proper maintenance of farm road (which was initially constructed by NRDCL as forest road and later handed over to the Gewog administration) by the Gewog administration, the road is now pliable in dry seasons as well as during monsoons unlike in the past years when the road was only pliable during dry seasons.
 The cable ropeway commonly known as Tashila ropeway which connected Chuzomsa to Tashila or the footpath which is about three hours of uphill climb is no more under operation due to poor maintenance of the ropeway and a more pliable farm road.
-The farm road of 6 kms that was constructed by NRDCL connects Khotokha with Gogona but is not used much by the people due to poor road condition and maintenance.
+The forest road of 6kms that was constructed by NRDCL connects Khotokha with Gogona but is not used much by the people due to poor road condition and maintenance.